squdgy/RunningPerlInAzure/README.md

 Because the startup task downloads a large zip file and extracts it, the startup will take longer than normal.

-Note that the Azure development environment will create directories in your project.
 You can view the startup logs by browsing to this directory:
 \approot\bin\startuplogs